* There are no handicap restrictions; however, the lowest handicap is 50.

 * No playing double the last two weeks of session.

-* With seven teams, four will be paid out.
+* With eight teams, five will be paid out.

-* Teams will be ranked for playoffs by the captains which determines the race.
+* Teams will be ranked during the first part of the session.

 * There will be additional Individual awards – including most improved and others!